 Embedded in their parish, the Montligeon Prayer Groups diffused throughout the world.
 They locally fulfill the prayer of the Fraternity of Montligeon in favor of the souls in purgatory, especially the most neglected.

 The Fraternity of Our Lady of Montligeon is an association of faithful, erected Arch-Confraternity by Pope Leo XIII in 1893.
 Its main purpose is to pray for the souls in purgatory, especially the most neglected.
 This spiritual Fraternity invites its members to pray and engage people to pray for the deceased, as well as for all people recommended to it.

 The shrine of Our Lady of Montligeon – Praying the Rosary for the deceased with Montligeon

 The shrine of Our Lady of Montligeon offers specific meditations of the Rosary for the poor souls in Purgatory.
 Please help yourself.

 6 options for a plenary indulgence

-Pope Francis invites all this year to find inspiration in Saint Joseph towards strengthening their faith, and accepting the will of God.
-To help us, the Church offers to receive plenary indulgence, that can be obtained by fulfilling the usual conditions, i.e. sacramental confession, eucharistic communion and praying to the intentions of the Holy Father.
+In 2021, Pope Francis invited all this year to find inspiration in Saint Joseph towards strengthening their faith, and accepting the will of God.
+To help us, the Church offered to receive plenary indulgence, that can be obtained by fulfilling the usual conditions, i.e. sacramental confession, Eucharistic communion and praying to the intentions of the Holy Father.
 And by sizing the 6 occasions proposed by the Apostolic Penitentiary.